 Q: What age children does the Center serve?
 Do you serve teens?

-A: We provide in-house mental health services, through the Family Guidance Service, for children who have not yet reached their twelfth birthday.
+A: We provide in-house mental health services, through the Farley-Manning Family Guidance Service (FGS), for children who have not yet reached their twelfth birthday.
 Once a treatment relationship is established, we continue as long as necessary even if children turn 12.
 We do not begin services with children 12 or older.

-The Lucy Daniels School early childhood and elementary programs serve children pre-k through third grade.
+The Lucy Daniels School’s early childhood and elementary programs serve children in preschool through fifth grade.

 Q: Do you offer medication management?